 With an annual fee of just $99, cardholders who travel overseas even one or twice a year and qualify for the inclusive travel insurance package could quickly find the St.George Amplify Platinum card paying for itself.

 That's because you may no longer need to purchase your own travel insurance policies every time you fly: simply use your card to pay for the journey or related expenses and you'd be all set.

-While the frequent flyer earning rates on Australian transactions are on the lower side, you'll benefit more on overseas spend wherever Visa is accepted: accruing one frequent flyer point per dollar spent, uncapped.
+While the frequent flyer earning rates on transactions are on the lower side, they are uncapped.

 There's also a choice of four participating airline frequent flyer programs, depending on your card choice – Qantas Frequent Flyer via the Amplify Qantas option plus Virgin Australia's Velocity Frequent Flyer, Singapore Airlines KrisFlyer and Malaysia Airlines Enrich via Amplify Rewards – which gives you flexibility paired with a relatively low annual fee.